mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 Lately, I've been finding that the bottleneck on my home storage server [is my 1 Gbps switch](/budget-nas/#performance-benchmarks), so I've been interested in a network upgrade.

-Given that I've been fairly satisfied with 1 Gbps, I thought 10 Gbps would be an unnecessarily large jump.
+Given that I've been satisfied with 1 Gbps, I thought 10 Gbps would be an unnecessarily large jump.
 But the more I read about 2.5 Gbps hardware, the more complaints I saw that it's flaky and unreliable.
-The consensus seemed to be that it's just as hard to level up to 10 Gbps as it is to 2.5 Gbps, so you might as well go for 10 Gbps.
+The consensus seemed to be that it's just as hard to level up to 10 Gbps as 2.5 Gbps, so you might as well go for 10 Gbps.

 I did run into headaches, but I'll cover that more [below](#choosing-10g-nics).

 {{<notice type="info">}}

-**Gotcha**: If you see a 10G switch, check how many of the ports support 10G.
-Often a 10G switch will only offer 10G speeds on a subset of ports, and the rest will be 1 Gbps.
+**Gotcha**: If you see a 10G switch, check how many ports support 10G.
+Often, a 10G switch will only offer 10G speeds on a subset of ports, and the rest will be 1 Gbps.

 {{</notice>}}

 ### Managed or unmanaged network switch?

-There are two kinds of network switches: managed or unmanaged.
+There are two kinds of network switches: managed and unmanaged.

 - **Managed switches** allow you to configure rules and settings for your switch.
 The most common reason you'd want a managed switch is to create virtual networks (VLANs) to increase security on your network.

 - **Unmanaged switches** offer no configuration.
 They're just dumb boxes that route network traffic.
 Any host connected to the switch can send network traffic to any other port on the switch.

-Personally, I wanted a plain old unmanaged switch.
+I wanted a plain old unmanaged switch.
 I've never used a managed switch, and I didn't want a whole bunch of extra configuration to manage.
 I just wanted the network to work.

 It turned out that none of the network switches that met my criteria were unmanaged, so I went with a managed switch.
-Once I got my managed switch, I found that it's pretty fun to have VLANs for different devices on my network.
-Now I want to configure VLANs for everything!
+Once I got my managed switch, I found that it was pretty fun to have VLANs for different devices on my network.
+Now, I want to configure VLANs for everything!

 ### PoE or standard Ethernet?

 Certain low-power devices can run entirely from the power they draw from the Ethernet cable.
 This is called [power over Ethernet (PoE)](https://en.wikipedia.org/wiki/Power_over_Ethernet).

-For example, my home WiFi access point, the [Ruckus R310](https://support.ruckuswireless.com/products/88-ruckus-r310) supports PoE, so it only needs only a single Ethernet cable for both power and network connectivity.
+For example, my home WiFi access point, the [Ruckus R310](https://support.ruckuswireless.com/products/88-ruckus-r310), supports PoE, so it only needs a single Ethernet cable for both power and network connectivity.

 {{<img src="ruckus-r310.webp" max-width="400px" caption="My Ruckus R310 WiFi access point supports PoE, so it only needs a single Ethernet cable for both power and data.">}}